-A fresh, clean serum kit that contains Salmonella antigen (O H, O, AH and BH antigens) Positive control, test card for Widal or slide Applicator stick.
+Clean and fresh serum kit with Salmonella antigen (O H, O antigens for AH and BH) Positive control Test card for Widal, or the slide applicator stick.

 Procedure of Widal Test

-The Widal test is conducted in two ways:
+The Widal test can be conducted in two methods:

-- Rapid slide test: Rapid slide test can be quantitative or qualitative and is performed on a slide.
+- Rapid slide test: Rapid slide test may be qualitative or quantitative and is conducted on slides.

-- Tube test: It’s conducted in tubes, is quantitative, and requires incubation.
-It is considered to be more accurate than slide tests.
+- Tube test: It’s conducted in tubes, is quantifiable and requires an incubation period.
+It’s believed to be more precise than slide tests.

-- Apply 1 drop of Positive Control onto one of the reaction circles on the slide.
+- Place the equivalent of 1 drop Positive Control on any of the circles that react on your slide.

-- Pipette 1 drop Isotonic salicylate on the next cirlcle of reaction.
+- Pipette one drop Isotonic salicylate onto the next circular ring of the reaction.
 (Negative Control).

-- Pipette the drop serum of the patient to be tested on the four circles of reaction.
+- Pipette the drop of serum from the patient for testing using the 4 circles.

-- Make sure to add one drop Widal the TEST Antigen Suspension “H in the two circles of reaction.
+- Be sure to include one drop of Test Antigen Solution “H within both circles.
 (PC & NC).

-- Add one drop of each of O”, ‘H “AH” and “BH” antigens to each of the remaining four reaction circles.
+- Make sure you add one drop each O”and “H “AH” as well as “BH” antigens in each of the remaining four reaction circles.

-- Mix the contents of each circle evenly over the entire circle using different mixing tools.
+- Combine the content of the circle in a uniform way across the entire circle using various mixing tools.

-- Slide gently to the left and right, and then look for macroscopically agglutination in less than one minute.
+- Gently slide between left and right, then search for macroscopically Agglutination that takes less than a minute.

-- Add to each circle an amount of antigen that showed agglutination to the test sample using the screening procedure.
+- Include in each circle the amount of antigen that was agglutinated to the test sample, using the screening process.

-- Utilizing separate mixing sticks, Mix the ingredients of every circle in a uniform manner across those of the reactions circles.
+- With separate mixing sticks, Mix the ingredients from each circle uniformly across the reaction circles.

-- Slide gently between the two slides; look for macroscopically visible agglutination in less than one minute.
+- Slide the slides gently between the slides.
+Watch for the macroscopically visible agglutination within less than a minute.

 STANDARD TUBE TEST METHOD

-In the Widal Test, two types of tubes were used initially:
+The Widal Test, two types of tubes were first used:

-(1) Dreyer’s tube (narrow tube with conical bottom) for H agglutination and
+(1) Dreyer’s Tube (narrow tube having a conical top) for H agglutination as well as

-These days, 3 x 0.5 milliliter Kahn tubes are used to treat different kinds of Agglutination.
+Nowadays three x 0.5 milliliter Kahn tubes are utilized to treat various types of Agglutination.

-- Take four sets of 8 Kahn tubes/test tubes and label them from 1 to 8 to allow for O, H, AH, and the detection of BH antibodies.
+- Take four sets of eight Kahn tubes/test tube and label them with numbers 1 through 8.
+This will allow for O H, AH and identification for BH antibodies.

-- Pipette through the tube No.1 of all sets 1.9 Ml of isotonic sodium.
+- Pipette into the tube No.1 of all sets 1.9 Ml of isotonic sodium.

-- In each of the remaining tubes (2 to 8), add 1.0 mg of isotonic sodium.
+- For each tube (2 through 8) In each of the remaining tubes (2 to 8) add 1.0 mg of sodium isotonic.

-- To the No.1 tube, in each row, add 0.1 milliliters from the sample of serum to test, and mix thoroughly.
+- In the No.1 tube In each row, in each row, add 0.1 milliliters of the sample of serum for testing, and mix well.

-- Transfer 1.0 milliliters of dilute serum out of tube no.1 to tube no.2 and mix thoroughly.
+- Transfer 1.0 milliliters of dilute serum from tube no.1 into the tube no.2 Mix thoroughly.

-- Transfer 1.0 milliliters of the diluted amount from the tube no.2 to tube no.3 and mix thoroughly.
-Repeat this dilution in series until the tube no.7 within each series.
+- Transfer 1.0 milliliters of the dilute quantity from the tube no.2 to tube no.3 and mix thoroughly.
+Repeat this dilution series until you reach tubes no.7 in each sequence.

-- Get rid of 1.0 milliliters of dilute liquid from tubes No.7 from each of the sets.
+- Remove 1.0 milliliters (milliliters) of liquid dilute in tubes No.7 in each of the sets.

-- Remove the button that has been sucked up and then look for an agglutination.
+- Take the button off which has been swallowed into the sand and look for an Agglutination.

-These protocols can be obtained by a WIDAL TEST.
+These protocols can be accessed through the WIDAL TEST.
 Swemed Diagnostics

 Result Interpretation of Widal Test